goyek/goyek/README.md

 ### Verbose mode

 Enable verbose output using the `-v` CLI flag.
 It works similar to `go test -v`.
-When enabled, the whole output will be streamed.
-If disabled, only logs from failed task are send to the output.
+Verbose mode streams all logs to the output.
+If it is disabled, only logs from failed task are send to the output.

-Use [`func (*TF) Verbose`](https://pkg.go.dev/github.com/pellared/taskflow#TF.Verbose) to check if verbose mode was set within the task's command.
+Use [`func (f *Taskflow) VerboseParam() BoolParam`](https://pkg.go.dev/github.com/pellared/taskflow#Taskflow.VerboseParam) if you need to check if verbose mode was set within a task's command.

 ### Default task

-Default task can be assigned via `DefaultTask` field in [`type Taskflow`](https://pkg.go.dev/github.com/pellared/taskflow#Taskflow).
+Default task can be assigned via the [`Taskflow.DefaultTask`](https://pkg.go.dev/github.com/pellared/taskflow#Taskflow.DefaultTask) field.

-When default task is set, then it is run if no task is provied via CLI.
+When the default task is set, then it is run if no task is provided via CLI.

 ### Parameters

+The parameters can be set via CLI using the flag syntax.

+On the CLI, flags can be set in the following ways:

+- `-param simple` - for simple single-word values
+- `-param "value with blanks"`
+- `-param="value with blanks"`
+- `-param` - setting boolean parameters implicitly to `true`

-The parameters can be set via CLI using the `key=val` syntax after CLI flags.
-For example, `go run ./build -v ci=true all` would run the `all` task with `ci` parameter set to `"true"` in verbose mode.
+For example, `go run ./build test -v -pkg ./...` would run the `test` task with `v` bool parameter (verbose mode) set to `true`, and `pkg` string parameter set to `"./..."`.

-Default values can be assigned via `Params` field in [`type Taskflow`](https://pkg.go.dev/github.com/pellared/taskflow#Taskflow).

-The task's command can get the parameters using [`func (*TF) Params`](https://pkg.go.dev/github.com/pellared/taskflow#TF.Params).
+Parameters must first be registered via [`func (f *Taskflow) RegisterValueParam(newValue func() ParamValue, info ParamInfo) ValueParam`](https://pkg.go.dev/github.com/pellared/taskflow#Taskflow.RegisterValueParam), or one of the provided methods like [`RegisterStringParam`](https://pkg.go.dev/github.com/pellared/taskflow#Taskflow.RegisterStringParam).

+After registration, tasks need to specify which parameters they will read.
+Do this by assigning the [`RegisteredParam`](https://pkg.go.dev/github.com/pellared/taskflow#RegisteredParam) instance from the registration result to the [`Task.Params`](https://pkg.go.dev/github.com/pellared/taskflow#Task.Params) field.
+If a task tries to retrieve the value from an unregistered parameter, the task will fail.

+When registration is done, the task's command can retrieve the parameter value using the `Get(*TF)` method from the registration result instance during the task's `Command` execution.

+See [examples/parameters/main.go](examples/parameters/main.go) for a detailed example.

+`Taskflow` will fail execution if there are unused parameters.

 ### Task runner